Scorning cinema as being mere 'illustrated text', Greenaway brings artistic values, intellectual esoterica, visual richness, pedantic obsessiveness

 explored as paper, messages are sent using various body shapes, and words are exquisitely painted on specific body parts

-of her father, her bisexual lover and her vengeance against a publisher is secondary.
+The story of her father, her bisexual lover and her vengeance against a publisher is secondary.

 Pillow Book, The